Simulating Pitch Angle Scattering Using An Explicitly Solvable Energy Conserving Algorithm: Introduction

 \section{Introduction}

 Coulomb collisions constitute one of the most basic forms of interaction among particles in a plasma.
 For each plasma scenario, simplifications can be made to the description of Coulomb collisions based on physical limits such as mass ratio and time scale ordering.
 One notable example is the Lorentz operator for pitch angle scattering.
 By itself, the Lorentz operator is frequently used to model electrons colliding with a cold stationary ion background; more generally, it appears as a term in the test particle collision operator for collisions with a stationary Maxwellian background \cite{liu2016collisionless, heikkinen1993monte, eriksson2003simulation, ichimaru2018statistical}.
-The Lorentz operator conserves particle energy.
+Since it is the limit of Coulomb collisions when the heavier particles are infinitely massive compared to the lighter particles, the Lorentz operator conserves particle energy.In a realistic plasma, this mass ratio is small but finite, and pitch angle scattering will result in an energy transfer of order $O(m/M)$, where $m$ and $M$ represent the mass of the lighter and heavier species respectively.
+Therefore, a numerical simulation in the zero mass ratio limit should not be allowed to introduce an energy error that is higher than $O(m/M)$.
 However, this energy conservation is not necessarily satisfied in numerical simulations.

 A common technique to ``fix" the energy conservation is by recording the particle energy before the collisions, and then re-scaling the velocity vector after \cite{cadjan1999langevin, manheimer1997langevin}.
 Such techniques, while sufficient to some extent, are inherently \emph{ad hoc} and not ideal, because the choice of where to allocate the energy compensation is unspecified.
 For example, one can re-scale the magnitude of the vector while keeping its direction fixed, or choose to adjust an arbitrary component until energy is conserved.
 Alternatively, higher order stochastic integrators can be used \cite{rosin2014multilevel, dimits2013higher, cohen2010time}.
 However, these methods only decrease the error in energy at each time step, instead of removing the error completely.
 They can also be computationally expensive, especially in multiple dimensions, if iterative root finding or sampling of correlated random processes is required \cite{dimits2013higher, d2006midpoint, rosin2014multilevel}.